iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/tokens-and-wallets.md

 A wallet is a tool to access, transfer and manipulate your tokens on the Shimmer network.
 It gives you a convenient solution to store your secret keys and use them in the network to control your tokens.

-It is important that you understand that your tokens are not actually stored in the wallet, they are stored in the [Tangle](https://wiki.iota.org/shimmer/learn/tangle/) .
-The wallet knows the private and public keys of your seed, so it can access the addresses of all your tokens on the Shimmer network, and has full control over all ledger functions.
+It is important that you understand that your tokens are not actually stored in the wallet; they are stored in the [Tangle](https://wiki.iota.org/shimmer/learn/tangle/).
+The wallet knows your seed's private and public keys, so it can access the addresses of all your tokens on the Shimmer network and has full control over all ledger functions.

 ### Firefly Wallet